 In 2010-2011, the NEAC welcomed Gallaudet University as a full member followed by Lancaster Bible College in 2011-2012 and both Bryn Athyn College and Penn College of Technology in 2014-15.
 Penn State Harrisburg departed following the conclusion of 2012-13.

 The NEAC is an NCAA Division III recognized conference with a wide geographic spread that includes institutions in New York, New Jersey, Pennsylvania and Washington, D.C.
 As of 2014-15, the NEAC offers NCAA automatic qualifiers in the sports of baseball, men's and women's basketball, men's golf, men's and women's lacrosse, men's and women's soccer, softball, men's and women's tennis, and women's volleyball.
-The conference also offers men's and women's cross country, men's and women's swimming & diving and men's volleyball.
+The conference also offers men's and women's cross country, men's and women's swimming & diving and men's volleyball, and will be adding field hockey beginning in 2015-16.
 While young, the NEAC has proven to be a respectable conference that has sent several teams to postseason competition to participate in various NCAA, ECAC, and NCCAA tournaments.